xvvvyz/catz/README.md

 The latest version of omgcatz.com.

-Setup (Tested with OS X Mavericks and Debain)
+Setup (Tested with OS X and Debain)
 ---------------------------------------------

 * Clone the repo into a place that serves HTTP requests.